Breastfeeding and mental health: Postpartum depression

+Postpartum depression is a mental health condition that can start during a women's pregnancy or come after the birth of her child.
+Statistics report that roughly 13 to 19 percent of women are affected by it.
+New mothers feel many negative emotions from this, depressed, hopeless, and/or worthless.
+It is a difficult time for those who suffer from this condition.
+Postpartum depression could be short-lived but it can also last up to two years after the mother gives birth.
+Postpartum depression has the potential to bring on more mental conditions for new mothers such as obsessive-compulsive disorder and/or anxiety.
+It is important for mothers and their partners to be watchful of any signs of PPD and how it affects the mother and the baby.

 Effects of postpartum depression on breastfeeding

 Studies indicate mothers with postpartum depression breastfeed their infant with lower frequency.
 Breastfeeding is an intimate activity with requires sustained mother-child physical contact and new mothers with symptoms of depression, including increased anxiety and tendency to avoid their child, are less likely to breastfeed their child.
 Postpartum depressive anxiety can decrease the mother's milk production which reduces the mother's ability to breastfeed her child.
 Mothers who take certain antidepressants to treat their depression are not recommended to breastfeed their child.
 The ingredients in the medication may be transferred to the child through breast milk and this may have detrimental consequences on their development.
 A woman should consult with her doctor to understand if her specific medication might be problematic in this regard.
-Mothers with symptoms of postpartum depression commonly report more difficulties with breastfeeding and lower levels of breastfeeding self-efficiacy.
+Mothers with symptoms of postpartum depression commonly report more difficulties with breastfeeding and lower levels of breastfeeding self-efficacy.
 Mothers with postpartum depression are more likely to have a negative perception of breastfeeding.
 They also initiate breastfeeding later, breastfeed less, and are more likely to cease breastfeeding early on during the postpartum period.

 Effects of breastfeeding on postpartum depression

 Breastfeeding may provide protection against postpartum depression or reduce some of its symptoms, and it is suggested that the benefits of breastfeeding may outweigh the benefits of antidepressants.
-The abstinence of breastfeeding, or decreased breastfeeding can increase the mother's likelihood developing of this mental disorder.
+The abstinence of breastfeeding, or decreased breastfeeding can increase the mother's likelihood of developing this mental disorder.
 Oxytocin and prolactin, which is released during breastfeeding, may improve the mother's mood and reduce her risk of depression.
 Breastfeeding women have lower rates of postpartum depression in comparison to formula-feeding women.
 Stress is one of the strongest risk factors in the development of depression, and as breastfeeding reduces stress it may decrease the risk of postpartum depression in mothers.
 Improved sleep patterns, improvements in mother-child bonding and an increased sense of self-efficacy due to breastfeeding also reduces the risk of developing depression.